The QVMAG Exhibition 1977 of convict photographs

 According to Mrs Shelverton he died about 1922, she is not sure of the date, and was buried at Cornelian Bay.
 The tombstone has now fallen over.

 Above: John McPhee's brief biography of Nevin, p.
-103, QVMAG exhibition catalogue, The Painted Portrait Photograph in Tasmania (November 2007-March 2008) with several incorrect statements which McPhee should have checked before publication.
+103, published in the QVMAG exhibition catalogue, The Painted Portrait Photograph in Tasmania (November 2007-March 2008) with several incorrect statements which McPhee (and his editor) should have checked before publication.
+The following are established facts:

-1. Nevin arrived with his parents in Tasmania on board the Fairlie in July 1852;
+1. Nevin arrived with his parents and three siblings in Tasmania free to the colony on board the Fairlie in July 1852;

 2. Nevin leased Bock's studio from fellow Wesleyan Abraham Biggs (Victoria).
-He sublet the former studio of Bock's in 1876 but maintained another studio in New Town and retained control of the dwelling next door to the "shop";
+He sublet the former studio of Bock's in 1876 but maintained his studio at New Town, first established in 1864, where he resumed professional photography between 1881-1888.

-3. Nevin worked as a commercial and government photographer until the mid 1880s;
+3. Nevin worked as a commercial and government photographer until the late 1880s;

-4. Three of Nevin's six studio stamps make no mention of A. Bock;
+4. Three of Nevin's seven studio stamps make no mention of A. Bock;

-5. Nevin produced an equally large number of stereographs, held at the TMAG, and many more were reprinted by Samuel Clifford from Nevin's negatives from 1876, and thereafter by the Anson Bros and J.W.
+5. Nevin produced an equally large number of stereographs, held at the TMAG.
+Many more were reprinted by Samuel Clifford from Nevin's commercial negatives from 1876, and thereafter by the Anson Bros and J.W.
 Beattie;

-6. & 7.
-The convict or prisoner portraits were legal instruments taken for the police to be used daily, they were not produced as ethnographic doco-artefacts of criminality for the middle-class gaze;
+6. and 7.
+The photographs of convicts or "prisoner portraits" were legal instruments taken for the police to be used daily; they were not produced as ethnographic doco-artefacts of criminality for the middle-class gaze;

 8. Nevin's position of keeper at the Town Hall included photographic services rendered to the Police Office on the premises, specifically the production of mugshots;